-Biocides, Nanoparticles, Etc.
+Biocides, Nanoparticles, Endocrine Disruptors, Etc.

-Some brands may have specific requirements regarding the use of substances of concern such as biocides or nanoparticles.
+Some brands may have specific requirements regarding the use of substances of concern such as biocides, nanoparticles, and endocrine disruptors.
 AFIRM recommends checking with your customers regarding individual policies or requirements.

 Bans on PVC Packaging